You are a doctor working in an inner-city paediatric emergency department in Europe.

 Is there any guidance for catch-up immunisations?

 Many refugee children will have uncertain or incomplete vaccination status.
-Unless there is a reliable history of vaccination, Public Health England (PHE) recommends treating the child as if they were unvaccinated.
-It is also recommended to plan a catch-up schedule in the minimal amount of time and appointments in order to confer swift protection.
-The PHE guidance is a useful resource as is the Australian Immunisation Handbook.
+Without a reliable vaccination history, Public Health England (PHE) recommends treating the child as if they were unvaccinated.
+It is also recommended to plan a catch-up schedule with minimal time and appointments to confer swift protection.
+The PHE guidance is a useful resource, as is the Australian Immunisation Handbook.

 Is Waleed entitled to free A&E services?